Privacy Shield Policy

 Questions or Complaints: We encourage interested persons to raise any concerns with us using the contact information below.
 In compliance with the Privacy Shield Principles, ALTA commits to resolve complaints about our collection or use of personal information.
 European Union and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact ALTA Compliance Department at: 404.920.3844, or via email.
 ALTA will investigate and attempt to resolve any complaints or disputes regarding the use or disclosure of EU Personal Data or Swiss Personal Data within 45 days of receipt and in accordance with the principles contained in this Policy

 With respect to any complaints related to this Policy that cannot be resolved through our internal process, ALTA agrees to participate in the dispute resolution procedures of the panel established by our U.S. based third party dispute resolution provider (free of charge), the Judicial Arbitration and Mediation Services (JAMS).
 Please contact or visit JAMS for more information or to file a complaint: https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim.
-If the dispute involved human resources personal information, or information collected in the context of an employment relationship, we will cooperate with the competent EU or Swiss data protection authorities and comply with the advice of such authorities.
+ALTA has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 In the event that we or the authorities conclude that we did not comply with the Policy, we will take appropriate steps to address any adverse effects and promote future compliance.

 Binding arbitration: An individual may have the option to select binding arbitration for the resolution of his or her complaint under certain circumstances, provided he or she has taken the following steps: (1) raised his or her complaint directly with ALTA and provided ALTA the opportunity to resolve the issue; (2) made use of the independent dispute resolution mechanism identified above; and (3) raised the issue through the relevant data protection authority and allowed the US Department of Commerce an opportunity to resolve the complaint at no cost to him or her.
 For more information on binding arbitration, see US Department of Commerce’s Privacy Shield Framework: Annex I (Binding Arbitration).